 Chamber staff have a lot of hats and little help, so we have to learn to do it all.
-Here’s my setup that I use to record videos of myself, without any help.
+Here’s my equipment setup that I use to record videos of myself, without any help.

 - smartphone tripod attachment